 - You will need to learn to stand your ground and not be intimidated by people senior to you when you believe someone needs to speak up, and it looks like you are the only one ready to do it.

 - And sometimes, you will have to lighten up and use a little humour to relieve a tense situation and avoid a brewing conflict.

 These skills come easy to some and not so easy to others.
-For all of us, we usually get better with experience and sometimes learn faster after we earn a few scars.
-The important part is to realize that diplomacy, tact and a bit of psychology is part of the job, and an important component of your business analyst mindset.
+All of us, usually get better with experience and sometimes learn faster after we earn a few scars.
+The important part is to realize that diplomacy, tact and a bit of psychology are part of the job and an important component of your business analyst mindset.

-You work with people to help solve problems created by people, and to create solutions that will be used by people.
-Understanding people, listening to them and recognizing their motivations, needs and biases is critical to your job as a business analyst.
+You work with people to help solve problems created by people and to create solutions that will be used by people.
+Understanding people, listening to them and recognizing their motivations, needs and biases are critical to your job as a business analyst.